How Logic Gates are Built from Transistors

 Now we can see that only if both of the transistor inputs, A and B, have a voltage applied, will the current flow to cause the lamp to light.

 This circuit is almost correct, however if we actually want to build the circuit in practice we need to add some additional components called resistors that restrict the flow of current.
-These components do not change the logic of how the circuit works at all, but are needed to deal with practical electrical problems that ocurr when using transistors:
+These components do not change the logic of how the circuit works at all, but are needed to deal with practical electrical problems that occur when using transistors:

 Circuit diagram for an AND logic gate built from transistors, also showing the required resistors.